History of Newfoundland and Labrador: European exploration

 The first European contact with North America was that of the medieval Norse settlers arriving via Greenland.
 For several years after AD 1000 they lived in a village on the tip of the Great Northern Peninsula at L'Anse aux Meadows.
 Remnants and artifacts of the occupation is present at L'Anse aux Meadows, now a UNESCO World Heritage Site.
 The island was inhabited by the Beothuks (known as the Skræling in Greenlandic Norse) and later by the Mi'kmaq.

-From the late 15th Century, European explorers like John Cabot, João Fernandes Lavrador, Gaspar Corte-Real, Jacques Cartier and others began exploration.
+From the mid-to-late 15th Century, European explorers like Diogo de Teive, John Cabot, João Fernandes Lavrador, Gaspar Corte-Real, Jacques Cartier, and others began exploration.

 European fishing expeditions

 Fishing vessels with Basque, English, Portuguese, French, Dutch and Spanish crews started to make seasonal expeditions.
 Basque vessels had been fishing cod shoals off Newfoundland's coasts since the beginning of the 16th century, and their crews used the natural harbour at Placentia.
 French fishermen also began to use the area.

+In 1578 Anthony Parkhurst provided a survey of the European fishery to the elder Richard Hakluyt, based on his observations of the fishery and Newfoundland's resources over the previous four years.
+Parkhurst claimed that, at that time, the English fleet consisted of 50 vessels (up from 30 vessels in just four years), the Spanish 100 vessels, the Portuguese 50 vessels, and the French / Bretons 150 (but mostly small).
+In addition, the Basques had 20-30 vessels solely engaged in whaling to obtain train oil.

 Colony of Newfoundland

 John Cabot (1450–1499), commissioned by King Henry VII of England, landed on the North East coast of North America in 1497.
 The exact location of his landing is unknown but the 500th anniversary of his landing was commemorated in Bonavista.
 The 1497 voyage has generated much debate among historians, with various points in Newfoundland, and Cape Breton Island in Nova Scotia, most often identified as the likely landing place.

+The first Englishman to provide a detailed survey of the island and to advocate its settlement was Anthony Parkhurst, in 1577-8.
 Sir Humphrey Gilbert, provided with letters patent from Queen Elizabeth I, landed in St John's in August 1583, and formally took possession of the island.